-This mimosa is part of a simple, yet impressive Mother’s Day Brunch Menu.
-Check out the entire menu here.
+This Sunrise Mimosa recipe is part of a simple, yet impressive Mother's Day Brunch menu.
+A perfect way to treat mom right from the start of the day.

 This will be my first Mother's Day of being a mom myself.